-In recent years, RNA transcription in vitro procedures have been gradually applied to aRNA amplification reactions: the oligo(dT)-T7 promoter primers can be used in the reverse transcription process to obtain a transcription template using RNA as an initial template.
+In recent years, RNA transcription in vitro procedures have been gradually applied to aRNA amplification reactions: the oligo (dT)-T7 promoter primers can be used in the reverse transcription process to obtain a transcription template using RNA as an initial template.
 A double-stranded transcription template will be acquired by a second strand synthesis reaction.

-2. RNA Synthesis

-2.1.
-Standard RNA Synthesis
+3.2.
+RNA Synthesis

-- (1) Thaw corresponding components on ice. - (2) Assemble the reaction system at room temperature in the following order.
+- 3.2.1.
+RNA Synthesis with Fluorescein-12-UTP - (1) The recommended molar ratio of Fluorescein-UTP to standard UTP is 1:3 or 1:2. - (2) Thaw corresponding components on ice. - (3) Assemble the reaction system at room temperature in the following order.